lukevmo/book-store/README.md

 ### Front-end
 - React: A JavaScript library for building user interfaces.
 - HTML and CSS: Markup and styling for the app.
-- Redux: A state management library for managing global application state.
-- React Router: A library for handling routing within a React application.

 ### Back-end
 - Node.js: A JavaScript runtime environment for server-side development.